aibasel/machetli/docs/extending-machetli.rst

 Machetli is not limited to PDDL and SAS\ :sup:`+` files.
 The main work in supporting a new file type is writing the successor generators as discussed above.
-In addition, you should provide three functions to parse your instances and write them back to disk.

-As an example, consider the methods provided in the module :mod:`machetli.pddl`:
+In addition, you should provide functions to parse your instances and write them back to disk.
+As an example, consider the methods provided in the package :mod:`machetli.pddl`:

 * :meth:`generate_initial_state<machetli.pddl.generate_initial_state>` parses a
   PDDL file form the disk and returns a state containing the parsed data.